dotnet-campus/DotNetCampus.CommandLine/docs/en/README.md

 [zh-hans]: /docs/zh-hans/README.md
 [zh-hant]: /docs/zh-hant/README.md

-dotnetCampus.CommandLine provides a simple yet high-performance command line parsing functionality.
+DotNetCampus.CommandLine provides a simple yet high-performance command line parsing functionality.
 Thanks to the power of source code generators, it now offers more efficient parsing capabilities and a more developer-friendly experience.
-All features are available under the dotnetCampus.Cli namespace.
+All features are available under the DotNetCampus.Cli namespace.

 ## Quick Start